 You, the site owner, need to update to the latest version and your site will be secure.
 It’s important to install such security updates immediately.
 This is because when developers release an update, they also release the reasons for the update.
 Thus, the vulnerability is announced to the public.

 This means hackers now know that a vulnerability exists.
 They also know that not all site owners update their sites immediately.
 So once they find out that a plugin or theme is vulnerable, they program bots and scanners to crawl the internet and find sites that are using them.
-Knowing exactly what the vulnerability is makes it easy for them to exploit and break in.
+Knowing exactly what the vulnerability is makes it easy for them to exploit, break in and insert malware like wp feed malware etc;.

 How to Protect Your site Against Vulnerable Plugin & Themes